DasariMahendra/Java-OOPs-Projects/RestaurantSystem/README.md

-# Restaurant Menu Management System - Java Console Application
+# Restaurant Menu Management System

-The **Restaurant Menu Management System** is a Java-based application that allows customers to browse and order items from various restaurant categories.
+The Restaurant Menu Management System is a Java-based application that allows customers to browse and order items from various restaurant categories.
 The system provides a user-friendly interface to navigate through the menu, place orders, and view the final bill.

 ## Features
 - Display menu for different restaurant categories (Tiffins, Cafe, Briyani, Chinese, Cool Drinks, Snacks)